nvkelso/carto-css-map-styling/README.md

 _Note: some are likely to remain vender specific implementations, -vender-propertyname eg: -mapnik-line-stroke-gradient, bla bla bla_

-1. new  carto  2.0: **data variables/expansion** functional expansion of column values per feature [name] but for property values?
+1. new  carto  2.0: **data variables/expansion** functional expansion of column values per feature `[name]` but for property values?
 Held up by upstream Mapnik changes.
-1. from carto  1.0: **functional expressions** evaluation of variable expressions with a predefined function: _function( @variable-stroke-width )_
+1. from carto  1.0: **functional expressions** evaluation of variable expressions with a predefined function: `function( @variable-stroke-width )`
-1. new  carto  2.0: **Selectors** for object _advanced_ **geometry components**: inner outer rings, vertex index and first, last. eg: _.classname geom_type_selector { ... }_
+1. new  carto  2.0: **Selectors** for object _advanced_ **geometry components**: inner outer rings, vertex index and first, last. eg: `.classname geom_component_selector { ... }`
-1. new  carto  2.0: **Dependant attachments** (&&) depend on the previous bits being rendered in that selection.
+1. new  carto  2.0: **Dependant attachments** `&&` depend on the previous bits being rendered in that selection.
 Useful for text labels to require the anchor symbolization being placed. eg: point&&stroke
 1. new  carto  2.0: **Shorthand style properties** eg: `stroke: url(...) #9f0 repeat 20.0;` is now allowed, and expands to `{ stroke-image:url(...); stroke-color:#9f0; stroke-image-repeat:true; stroke-size:20.0px }`
 1. new  carto  2.0: **Special rendering targets w/r/t attachements**: interior, edge, registration.
 1. new  carto  2.0: **Rendering/compositing targets** are implied but can be explicate or overridden: fill-, stroke-, anchor-, and data-. _Note: color:#hex is implied as fill-color:#hex._
 1. new  carto  2.0: **Blending modes** ala Photoshop, Illustrator, new compositing branch of Mapnik, cutting edge CSS.
-1. new  carto  2.0: **gradients on strokes** -
+1. new  carto  2.0: **gradients on strokes** - The future come-ith.

 #File structure

 * MSS for the Map CSS styling definition.
 * MML for the datasources and their layering. _Map CSS MML spec can be implemented in either JSON and XML formats._
-* Note: Data source definition can be inline or an import in the MML.
-From cascadnik/carto 2.0. _easy in XML format, harder in JSON?_
+* _Note: Data source definition can be inline or an import in the MML.
+From cascadnik/carto 2.0. ¿Easy in XML format, harder in JSON?_

 #Reasonable defaults: